spectralDNS/spectralDNS/README.md

     python setup.py build_ext --inplace

 However, spectralDNS depends on two other modules in the [spectralDNS](https://github.com/spectralDNS) organization: [shenfun](https://github.com/spectralDNS/shenfun) and [mpi4py-fft](https://github.com/spectralDNS/mpi4py-fft).
-And besides that, it requires [*h5py*](http://www.h5py.org) built with parallel HDF5, for visualizing the results, and [*cython*](http://cython.org) is used to optimize a few routines.
-The regular "python setup.py ..." will not install these dependencies for you, and, as such, it is strongly adviced to install spectralDNS using Anaconda, as shown below.
+And besides that, it requires [*h5py*](http://www.h5py.org) built with parallel HDF5, for visualizing the results, and [*cython*](http://cython.org) or [*numba*](http://numba.pydata.org) are used to optimize a few routines.
+These dependencies are all available on [*conda forge*](https://conda-forge.org) and a proper environment would be

+    conda create --name spectralDNS shenfun mpi4py-fft cython numba conda activate spectralDNS

 To install using Anaconda, you may compile it yourselves using (from the main directory after cloning)

     conda build -c conda-forge -c spectralDNS conf/conda conda install spectralDNS --use-local

-which will also build and install shenfun and mpi4py-fft.
+which will also build and install the required dependencies.
-You may also use precompiled binaries in the [*spectralDNS*](https://anaconda.org/spectralDNS) channel on Anaconda cloud.
-Use for exampel

-    conda create --name spectralDNS -c conda-forge -c spectralDNS spectralDNS source activate spectralDNS

-which installs both spectralDNS and all required dependencies, most of which are pulled in from the conda-forge channel.
-There are binaries compiled for both OSX and linux, for either Python version 2.7 or 3.6.
-To specify the Python version as 3.6 instead of default (used above) you can for exampel do

-    conda create --name spectralDNS_py3 -c conda-forge -c spectralDNS python=3 spectralDNS source activate spectralDNS_py3
+If you do not use conda, then the dependencies must be installed through other channels.
+Both shenfun and mpi4py-fft can be installed using [*pypi*](https://pypi.org)

+    pip install shenfun
+    pip install mpi4py-fft

+But note that these require MPI for Python and serial FFTW libraries.
+See [further installation instructions](https://shenfun.readthedocs.io/en/latest/installation.html).

 Usage
 -----